shepmaster/rfcs/text/0000-crates.io-default-ranking.md

 # Detailed design
 [design]: #detailed-design

+Please see the [Appendix: Comparative Research][appendix] section for ways that other package manager websites have solved this problem.

+[appendix]: #appendix-comparative-research

 This proposal is not attempting to change the order of search results; those should still be ordered by relevancy to the query based on the indexed content.